 The Dyson V6 cordless vacuum cleaner is the base model of the V6 range (which includes the Absolute, Total Clean and Fluffy).
 It’s also the cheapest V6 vacuum, with an RRP of £319, and includes features such as 2-tier Radial Cyclone technology, a quick-release bin and two power modes.

-But does the Dyson V6 justify its relatively high price tag?
-And are buyers pleased with the model’s performance and value?
+But how does the V6 Standard perform?
+And who should consider buying it?
 Let’s find out in our Dyson V6 cordless vacuum review!

 Overview of the Dyson V6 Cordless Vacuum